dram1964/cloudarchitect/docs/azure/networking.md

 With Service Endpoints, DNS entries for Azure services continue to the Public IP Addresses assigned to the service.

-To secure Azure services to multiple subnets within or across VNets, you can enable service endpoints on each subnet independantly.
-If you want to inspect or filter the traffic sent to the Azure service, you can apply the service endpoint to the VNA subnet, and then route traffic from the VNet through the VNA.

 There is no additional charge for using service endpoints and there is no limit on the number of service endpoints in a virtual network.